rwk-unil/xSqueezeIt/README.md

 - Extraction
 - Filtering
 - Based on the block compression scheme for faster access
-- Based on permutation sub sampling for faster / parallel access
+- ~~Based on permutation sub sampling for faster / parallel access~~ Done !